-But regardless of whether you get your secondary education degree through an online accredited high school program or the GED program, getting ahead with your education in college or university is what matters!
+But, regardless of whether you get your secondary education degree through an online accredited high school program or the GED program, getting ahead with your education in college or university is what matters!

 The fact of the matter is that online education programs have come a long way.

-Video lessons are known to be entertaining and high effective, and taking online practice tests is a great way to discover your knowledge gaps fast so you can center on those topics that need your attention and time most.
+Video lessons are known to be entertaining and highly effective, and taking online practice tests is a great way to discover your knowledge gaps fast so you can center on those topics that need your attention and time most.